finos/FDC3/docs/api/api-spec.md

 There are three types of channels, which are functionally identical, but have different visibility and discoverability semantics.

 1. The 'public' or 'desktop' ones, which have a well understood identity.
+One is called 'default'.
 2. The 'private' or 'app' ones, which have a transient identity and need to be revealed
-3. The 'global' one which is available to everyone.

-Additionally there is a 'default' channel which serves as /dev/null and satisfies a possible requirements that all apps connect to one channel.
+The 'public' channels include a 'default' channel which serves as the backwards compatible layer with the 'send/broadcast context' above.
+There are some reserved channel names for future use.
+Currently this is just 'global'.

-To open a desktop channel, one calls
+To find a desktop channel, one calls

+    let allChannels = await channels.getDesktopChannels();
-    let c = channels.getDesktopChannels().find(c=>???);
+    let myChannel = allChannels.find(c=>???);

 To broadcast one calls

-    c.broadcast(context);
+    myChannel.broadcast(context);

 To subscribe one calls

-    c.addEventListener('broadcast', (c,e)=>{some code})
+    myChannel.addEventListener('broadcast', (c,e)=>{some code})

-Private are created as thus:
+Private are created and obtained as thus:

-    let ac = AppChannel.create();
+    let ac = AppChannel.getOrCreate("a-channel-name");
-    let channel_name = ac.id;
-    function_to_send_name_to_other_app(channel_name);

-They can only be obtained by name

-    let ac AppChannel.wrap("my app", channel_name)

-The Global channel is obtained trivially somehow

-    let gc = channels.getGlobalChannel();

 ## APIs
 The APIs are defined in TypeScript in [src], with documentation generated in the [docs] folder.